 - Check if the master's programme you apply for has any additional requirements

-- We require all documents to be scanned from original documentation.
+- Documents should be scanned from original documentation.

 - The documents must be uploaded as PDF files of good quality.

 - If the original language of your documents is not English or a Scandinavian language, officially certified copies of a translation to one of these languages must accompany certified copies of your documents in the original language.

 If you are offered a place, you will be asked to hand in the original(s) of any official documents uploaded to your online application at the start of your first semester.
 Students who cannot present approved documentation may lose their right to study at UiB.

 - Bachelor's degree

 - You must have obtained a bachelor's degree, normally of minimum 4 years' duration.

 - Your degree must be issued by an officially recognised (accredited) university or university college.
 Check the specific requirements for the country where you have studied in the country list.

 - Your degree must include courses equalling at least 80 ECTS (approximately 1.5 years of full-time studies) in a subject relevant to the programme you apply for.